Neural delay differential equations: learning non-Markovian closures for partially known dynamical systems: Introduction

-Another approach is to incorporate non-Markovianity into the formulation by including the historical past state in Equation \ref{eq:intro_model}.
-Such a choice promotes more transparency than RNNs rather "opaque" nature.
-This brings us into the domain of Neural Delay Differential Equations (NDDEs), which is another subset of models falling under the umbrella of continuous depth models, alongside NODEs.
-A generic delay differential equation (DDE) is described by :
+Another approach is to explicitly incorporate non-Markovianity into the formulation by including the historical past state in Equation~\eqref{eq:intro_model}.
+This leads to the domain of Neural Delay Differential Equations (NDDEs), which constitutes another subset of models falling under the umbrella of continuous-depth models, alongside NODEs.
+A generic delay differential equation (DDE) is described by: